 Compares two lists.
 For full details see Comparisons in the Python language reference.

-In the worst case, requires
+In the worst case, requires operations and

 comparisons.